Parent & Supporters Guide

 - Does your student just need to talk to someone who understands what it’s like being a student?
 The Student Support Network offers peer-to-peer drop-in counselling provided by student volunteers who receive extensive training in active listening and communication skills who are here to help those who are struggling.

-- September 4th – 11th – Orientation Week
+- September 1st to 10th – Orientation Week for all New Students

 In October, students are exploring all aspects of being a student.
 This can look like getting more involved, learning to balance academics and social life, as well as preparing for mid-term season.
 During this month, students may also begin to struggle more with their academics and mental health.
 October great time to check-in with your student and ask how they are doing, now that the hustle and bustle of September has settled down.